QuKunLab/APEC/README.md

 ### 1.2	Installation

 Users simply completes the APEC installation by copying the APEC folder to any path on the computer (i.e. $APEC).
 There are two subfolders in APEC: a **codes** folder, which contains all APEC programs for data processing; a **reference** folder, which contains all necessary index and reference files for the hg19 and mm10 genomes.
 Users can only run APEC program directly in $APEC/codes/.
 The **reference** folder is required for APEC and should be placed in the same path ($APEC) with the **codes** folder. **But we didn't upload reference files to GitHub since they are too big.
 Users can download all reference files from http://galaxy.ustc.edu.cn:30803/APEC/**.
+If users have downloaded the **codes** and **reference** folders, the installation will take less than 1 minute.
 The **reference** folder should contains the following files:

     hg19_refseq_genes_TSS.txt, hg19_RefSeq_genes.gtf, hg19_blacklist.JDB.bed,
     hg19_chr.fa, hg19_chr.fa.fai, hg19.chrom.sizes,